cyberark/secrets-provider-for-k8s/design/secrets_provider_milestone1_design.md

 Milestone 1 *(current)*

-- Secrets Provider runs and deployed without affecting the app deployment or app life cycle
-- Secrets Provider can serve many apps
+- Secrets Provider runs as a separate entity, serving multiple application containers that run on multiple pods
+- Solution needs to be native to Kubernetes
+- Lifecycle should support update/removal of deployment
+- Provide a way for customer to understand the state of the Secret Provider - when it finished initializing

 Milestone 2